Nemanja Bjelica: Fenerbahçe (2013–2015)

-On 22 July 2013, Bjelica signed a three-year deal with the Turkish team Fenerbahçe Ülker, which was led by one of Europe's great coaches, Željko Obradović.
+On 22 July 2013, Bjelica signed a three-year contract with the Turkish club Fenerbahçe Ülker, which was led by one of Europe's great coaches, Željko Obradović.
 He cited Obradović as the main reason why he didn't go to the NBA instead.
-In the 2013–14 season, he immediately became one of the key Fenerbahçe Ülker players, averaging career highs of 10.4 points, 6.1 rebounds, 2.2 assists, and 1.6 steals per game over 24 EuroLeague games.
+In the 2013–14 season, he immediately became one of the key players of Fenerbahçe Ülker, earning career highs of 10.4 points, 6.1 rebounds, 2.2 assists, and 1.6 steals per game over 24 EuroLeague games on average.

-The following season, Bjelica's game saw its most improvement and consistency.
-On 30 March 2015, he was named the EuroLeague MVP of the Month for March, his first such monthly award in his career.
-Over 4 games played in March, he averaged 15 points, 9 rebounds, 3 assists, and 1 block per game.
+The following season, on 30 March 2015, Bjelica was named EuroLeague MVP of the Month for March, his first such monthly award in his career.
+Over four matches played in March, he earned 15 points, 9 rebounds, 3 assists, and 1 block per match on average.
 In May 2015, he was chosen to the All-EuroLeague First Team, for his performances over the season.
-Eventually, Bjelica was named the EuroLeague MVP of the season.
+Eventually, Bjelica was named EuroLeague MVP of the season.
 Fenerbahçe also advanced to the EuroLeague Final Four for the first time in the team's history.
-On 15 May 2015, however, they lost in the semifinal game to Real Madrid, by a score of 87–96.
-Eventually, Fenerbahçe finished in 4th place, after losing in the third-place game to CSKA Moscow, by a score of 80–86.
-Bjelica had his best season since coming to the club, averaging a career-high 12.1 points, 8.5 rebounds, 1.9 assists, and 1.3 steals per game.
-Fenerbahçe, however, finished the season without winning any trophy, after also losing in the semi-final series of the Turkish League championship, to the eventual league champions Pınar Karşıyaka.

-On 1 July 2015, Bjelica opted out of his contract with Fenerbahçe in order to play in the NBA.
+However, on 15 May, they lost in the semifinal against Real Madrid, by a score of 87–96.
+Eventually, Fenerbahçe finished fourth place after losing in the third-place play-off against CSKA Moscow, by a score of 80–86.
+Bjelica had his best season since he signed for the club, earning a career-high 12.1 points, 8.5 rebounds, 1.9 assists, and 1.3 steals on average per match.
+However, Fenerbahçe, finished the season without winning any trophy, after also losing in the semi-final series of the Turkish League championship, againstthe eventual league champions Pınar Karşıyaka.
+On 1 July, Bjelica ended his contract with Fenerbahçe to play in the NBA.